-- Plagiarism: The adoption or reproduction of code, ideas, words, or statements of another person or author without due acknowledgment. - All parties to plagiarism are considered equally guilty.
+Plagiarism: The adoption or reproduction of code, ideas, words, or statements of another person or author without due acknowledgment.

+- O All parties to plagiarism are considered equally guilty.
 If a student shares the student coursework with another student and it is plagiarized, that student is considered as guilty as the plagiarizer; since that student enabled the plagiarism to take place.
-Under no circumstances should a student make the student coursework available to another student unless the instructor gives explicit permission for this to happen. - Falsifying Records and Official Documents: Forging signatures or falsifying information on official academic documents such as forms, petitions, signing into courses under a false name/identity, letters of permission, or any other official internal or external document.
+Under no circumstances should a student make the student coursework available to another student unless the instructor gives explicit permission for this to happen. - Using charts, illustrations, images, figures, equations, etc., without citing the source. - Using an academic exercise (in whole or in part) purchased or copied from a ghostwriter or paper/essay mill. - Copyright infringement or piracy, including the use, alteration, or duplication of media, software, code, or information when expressly prohibited or where copyright exists or is implied.

-Zero on assignment for first offense, any multiple offenses are grounds for dismissal.
+Zero on assignment/test/academic work for first offense, any multiple offenses are grounds for dismissal.

-- Fabrication: The falsification of data, information, or citations in any academic situation. - Deception: Providing false information to a representative of the School concerning an assignment, mock interview, or class-e.g., giving a false excuse for missing a deadline or falsely claiming to have submitted work.
+- Fabrication: The falsification of data, information, or citations in any academic situation. - Deception: Providing false information to a representative of the School concerning an assignment, mock interview, or class-e.g., giving a false excuse for missing a deadline or falsely claiming to have submitted work. - Collusion: Knowingly assisting, attempting to assist, or receiving assistance from another student or students to commit academic misconduct, or conspiring with any other person in or outside of the University to commit misconduct. - Cheating: Any attempt to give or obtain assistance in any class assignment(s) (like an examination) without due acknowledgment.